How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Introduction

 \section{Introduction}

 The wide spread of social media allowed us to communicate and share our opinions quickly and conveniently.
 However, it gives place to abusive content as well, which leaves some groups of people vulnerable.
-To push back abusive online content, various automated systems, and more importantly datasets, were introduced covering various text genres such as forum~\cite{de-gibert-etal-2018-hate}, Twitter~\cite{struss2019overview} or Instagram posts~\cite{suryawanshi-etal-2020-multimodal} of various languages~\cite{Vidgen2020}, user groups such as women~\cite{fersini2018overviewEvalita} or LGBTQ+~\cite{leite-etal-2020-toxic} and tasks including hate speech~\cite{de-gibert-etal-2018-hate}, offensive language~\cite{zampieri-etal-2019-predicting} or toxicity~\cite{leite-etal-2020-toxic} detection, etc.
+To push back abusive online content, various automated systems, and more importantly datasets \cite{poletto2021resources}, were introduced covering various text genres such as forum~\cite{de-gibert-etal-2018-hate}, Twitter~\cite{struss2019overview} or Instagram posts~\cite{suryawanshi-etal-2020-multimodal} of various languages~\cite{Vidgen2020}, user groups such as women~\cite{fersini2018overviewEvalita} or LGBTQ+~\cite{leite-etal-2020-toxic} and tasks including hate speech~\cite{de-gibert-etal-2018-hate}, offensive language~\cite{zampieri-etal-2019-predicting} or toxicity~\cite{leite-etal-2020-toxic} detection, etc.

-However, there is constantly a need to annotate new datasets supporting novel target scenarios.
-To reduce annotation costs previous work leveraged transfer learning to build systems across languages \cite{Ranasinghe2020} and domains \cite{Glavas2021}.
-But finding the right source datasets is often challenging, since the label sets or even the definition of the same label could differ, e.g., the offensive label of the \texttt{OLID} dataset includes profane language \cite{zampieri-etal-2019-predicting}, while the same label does not in \texttt{HASOC} \cite{Mandl2019}.
-To alleviate the problem previous work manually altered the label sets of the source datasets in order to match them to the target requirements \cite{Ranasinghe2020,Glavas2021,bigoulaeva2023label}.
-However, this requires expertise in abusive language datasets, since the already developed rules for manual label matching are not reusable due to the rapid change in the application scenarios.
-Additionally, novel labels do not have alternatives to be transferred from.
-Our goal is to eliminate the need for such rules making information transfer more flexible.
+On the other hand, there is constantly a need to annotate new datasets supporting previously unseen target scenarios.
+To reduce annotation costs, related work leveraged transfer learning to build systems across languages \cite{Ranasinghe2020} and domains \cite{Glavas2021}.
+But finding the right source datasets is often challenging, since the label sets could differ.
+To alleviate the problem, previous work manually altered the label sets of the source datasets in order to match them to the target requirements.
+However, this approach is problematic, because it requires expertise in abusive language datasets, since i) the rules developed by other researchers for manual label matching are not reusable due to the rapid change in the application requirements and ii) the definition of the same label in some datasets could conflict, e.g., the offensive label of the \texttt{OLID} dataset includes profane language \cite{zampieri-etal-2019-predicting}, while the same label does not in \texttt{HASOC} \cite{Mandl2019}.
+Thus, a precise understanding of abusive language phenomena is required.
+Additionally, iii) novel fine-grained labels do not have alternatives to be transferred from.
+Such fine-grained labels, e.g., related to a specific view of a given community regarding an event, can be created on-the-fly as moderators or affected people face them.
+Thus, our goal is to eliminate the need for such rules and make information transfer more flexible with minimal target task annotations.